 - Potential to participate in future grant-funded projects

 For more information about this event, visit our event information page.

 Past Opportunities and Programs

 Wisconsin Master Naturalist Volunteer Training Course

-Upham Woods will be working in partnership with Wisconsin Mater Naturalist to provide education, training, and service opportunities for adult volunteers.
+Upham Woods partnered with Wisconsin Mater Naturalist to provide education, training, and service opportunities for adult volunteers.